No decision on banning 'certain organisations' for Bengaluru violence: Karnataka law minister | Headlines

 Madhuswamy said the ministers discussed the matter elaborately but there was no decision as such on it.
 He added that a final call will be taken only after "getting reports."
 "After getting the reports, the government will certainly initiate action.

 If needed, we dont mind even amending the existing law," the law minister said.
-There was a growing clamour to ban the Social Democratic Party of India, which the right wing groups allege were behind the violence in Bengaluru in which three people were killed in police firing on August 11 night.
+There was a growing clamour to ban the Social Democratic Party of India, which the right wing groups allege was (ed correct) behind the violence in Bengaluru in which three people killed in police firing on August 11 night.

 Home Minister Basavaraj Bommai had said on August 13 that as per the information gathered and video footage, the role of SDPI behind the mob violence had come to light and investigation will go deep into it.
 The SDPI had denied its role in the violence and blamed police inaction.